BG/SBLC Leasing | The Best Option To Get Your Project Funded

 Consultation service shall include but not be limited to email correspondences, the perusal of documents, and conducting preliminary due diligence.

-This small consultation fee is nothing if comparing to the commission fee.
+This small consultation fee is nothing if compared to the commission fee.
 What I hope is that your application will get approved by the provider.
 In the end, you'll get the funding for your project, and I'll get the 1% commission fee - a win-win situation.